Second child through embryo adoption

 I told her that her concerns showed me that she already thinks like a mother of two children, she has already started to prepare how she can do her best for her two children, one of them — not even born yet.

-I try to help her the best I can, by open some ideas to her concerns 1 and 2.
+I try to help her the best I can, by open some ideas to her concerns.

 The women I talked to understood that that the child would know that he or she is made from sperm donation, but should her child know about the egg donation?
 And would he/she feel less worth?